bengreatrix/cops_and_robbers_project/README.md

 	roslaunch brandon_and_ben Mode_2_Area.launch
 	```

-	- NOTE: When the ` Mode_2_Area.launch ` script is launched, a seperate terminal window will appear that will allow you to manually control the Copbot before you initialize any simulations
+	- NOTE 1: When the ` Mode_2_Area.launch ` script is launched, a seperate terminal window will appear that will allow you to manually control the Copbot before you initialize any simulations

-	- NOTE: If you somehow close the teleop controls for the Copbot, you may enter this command to regain control.
+	- NOTE 2: If you somehow close the teleop controls for the Copbot, you may enter this command to regain control.
 However!!
 Make sure you dont have the Mode_2_Copbot.py script running.
 	```
 	rosrun brandon_and_ben Robber_Controls.py robot1/cmd_vel_mux/input/teleop:= robot2/cmd_vel_mux/input/teleop
 	```